Vanessa Bohorquez Sizzles In A Very Skimpy Bodysuit, Shows Off Major Skin On Instagram

 “You are beautiful from head to toe.
 And the sunset is perfect,” a fourth admirer remarked.

-Other fans posted words and phrases like “mind-blowing,” “goddess of beauty,” and “my queen,” to express their adoration for the model.
+Other fans posted words and phrases like “mind-blowing,” “goddess of beauty,” and “my queen” to express their adoration for the model.

 Aside from her regular fans and followers, many other models and influencers also liked and commented on the snap, including Maria Eduarda, Ronny Jimenez, and Vivian.